Alert:

 Individuals applying for registration or a review as a permitted individual, must still complete and file Form 33-109F4 Registration of Individuals and Review of Permitted Individuals or other applicable forms under National Instrument 33-109 Registration Information and pay the appropriate fee through NRD.
 The filings will be automatically routed to CIRO’s Registration department for processing where delegation has taken place in the applicable filing jurisdiction(s).

-CIRO has also been delegated the authority to approve or object to notices provided under section 11.9 and 11.10 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations for acquisitions where there has been delegation for the firms and individuals involved.
+CIRO has also been delegated the authority by CSA members in most jurisdictions to approve or object to acquisition notices under section 11.9 and 11.10 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations for acquisitions, where CIRO has been delegated registration functions for a dealer that is involved in the transaction.

 If you have additional questions related to the Delegation of Registration, please contact us at [email protected].